OpenNews/srccon/participation.md

 SRCCON is a hands-on conference, which means that everyone who attends actively participates throughout the event.
 Our [call for participation form](/participation/form/) is open till April 24, and it's where you tell us about what you'd like to share, whether that be as a facilitator or attendee, and what you hope to take back home with you.

-We keep the size of SRCCON intentionally rather small at 300 people and we've experimented with different ways to allocate tickets over.
+We keep the size of SRCCON intentionally rather small at 300 people, and we've experimented with different ways to allocate tickets.
 We've landed on this approach—one single form to gather session ideas, applications to attend, and scholarship requests—as the easiest experience for potential attendees and a streamlined process for us in organizing the conference, too.

-The small conference size means that we have to be intentional about equitably distributing tickets and ensuring that there are a mix of perspectives and skills at SRCCON.
-Our call for participation form will help us understand who would like to take part in SRCCON and what you want to get out of it.
+The small conference size means that we have to be intentional about equitably distributing tickets and ensuring that there's a mix of perspectives and skills at SRCCON.
+Our [call for participation form](/participation/form/) will help us understand who would like to take part in SRCCON and what you want to get out of it.
 With those responses, we're able to create a schedule and audience that reflects the dynamic interests and needs of this community.

 The form is open from April 10 until April 24.
 After that, we will review entries and notify everyone by May 10.
 If invited to attend, you will have the chance to purchase a ticket, with [prices starting at $225 plus fees](https://opennews.org/blog/srccon-2019-launch).